muhammad-qasim96/tic-tac-toe-ts/README.md

+#Tic-Tac-Toe
-# a simple tic-tac-toe game built with React and Typescript
+## a simple tic-tac-toe game built with React and Typescript